coneco-lab/brainstim-multimodal/README.md

 Students have two alternative ways to submit their work:

 1. **Without using Git/GitHub:** students that do not use Git/GitHub can download this repository as described below and, every time there is a deadline, send their own copy of `pipeline.ipynb` to Matteo via email using their University address.
-In this case, please rename your file as `pipeline_name_surname_assignmentnumber.ipynb`: that is, if your name is Jane Doe and you are submitting assignment 1, rename your file as `pipeline_jane_doe_1.ipynb`
+Please rename your file as `pipeline_name_surname_assignmentnumber.ipynb`: that is, if your name is Jane Doe and you are submitting assignment 1, rename your file as `pipeline_jane_doe_1.ipynb`
 2. **Using Git/GitHub:** students that use Git/GitHub can fork this repository, work on their own copy of `pipeline.ipynb`, and push their changes to their fork.
 At each deadline, Matteo will check the GitHub of the students who chose to work under this option and look for an updated copy of `pipeline.ipynb`

 The two submission methods are equivalent: you are free to choose based on your taste.
 What matters is that you do not miss the deadlines.